hyunsooseol/snowIRT/README.md

 # Rasch
-This module includes Item Statistics, Model Fit,Wright Map, and Item Characteristic Curves using JML and MML estimation for Rasch measurement model.
+This module includes Item Statistics, Model fit, Differential Item Functioning, Wright Map, Expected Scores Curve,and Item Characteristic Curve using MML estimation of the Rasch measurement model.

 * These anlalyses are described in the book;
 https://bookdown.org/dkatz/Rasch_Biome/